nootz1999/Learning/PythonDesktopNotification/README.md

-`IGNORE THAT "Activate Windows" IN THE BACKGROUND THAT'S PERMANENT TO MY LAPTOP.`
+`Ignore that "Activate Windows" in the Background that's permanent to my Laptop.`